 Once the command has completed, you can shut down or reboot your TS-409.
 When you turn the TS-409 on again, the Debian installer will start.

 After you have flashed the Debian installer image and restarted your QNAP device, the Debian installer will start.
 Since the TS-409 does not have any IO device, SSH will be used for the installation.
 The installer will bring up the network, start the OpenSSH server and you can then connect to the device using SSH.
 You have to wait a few minutes after starting the system before you can connect.
 When the installer is ready, the status LED will change to solid green and your device will beep briefly to indicate that you can now login via SSH.
+(Note: there's currently no beep due to a bug; just wait about 1-2 minutes and connect with SSH.)

 - If your QNAP firmware is configured to use DHCP (the default configuration from QNAP), Debian installer will try to acquire an IP address with DHCP.
 If you have not initialized your QNAP firmware with QFinder, DHCP will be used.
 You can use the MAC address of your TS-409 to tell your DHCP server to give out a specific IP address to your machine.